6 Proven Ways to Learn Self Defense

 1) Self-Defense is Psychological

-I imagine your idea of self-defense is learning different martial arts styles or something along those lines.
-Yes, learning how to throw a punch or defend against a kick is important, but you must also realize that self-defense is mostly a state of mind and being.
+I imagine your idea of self-defense is learning different martial arts styles or something similar.
+Learning how to throw a punch or defend against a kick is important, but you must also realize that self-defense is mostly a state of mind and being.

 Once you find your resolve, understand that 9/10 times, the key to resolving a conflict is usually proactive and psychological.

 Learn about situational awareness.
-Consider your environment and the people around, and always cover your back.
+Consider your environment and the people around you, and always cover your back.
 If you feel uncomfortable in a certain situation, always listen to your guts and remove yourself as fast as possible before letting things spiral out of the way.

 Next, consider the psychological aspect and learn how to talk your way out of a conflict.
-Learn the different verbal strategies and tactics on how to de-escalate a situation.
+Learn the different verbal strategies and tactics for de-escalation.
 Read about conflict resolution, especially those that rely on transactional analysis theories.

-In most cases, you’ll realize that most conflicts are solvable through word of mouth-no need to engage in a physical confrontation.
+You’ll most likely realize that most conflicts are solvable through word of mouth, so there is no need to engage in a physical confrontation.
 Learn how to persuade an aggressor to ease them down.
 Here, humor may help, intimidation may help, or even debating skills- depending on the situation.

 2) Consider Martial Arts